310mc/https-310mc.github.io-tl/source/_posts/feature_scout/staying_true_to_myself.md

 The audience looked so happy in their seats… I feel a bit more confident with myself now, maybe…

 —Ahhh, that reminds me.
-There’s something I wanted to ask you for a while—Is it true that I’m next to get a personal outfit?
+There’s something I wanted to ask you for a while—Is it true that I’m next to get a personalized outfit?

 Oh, you wanted to talk to me about that *after* the exhibition was over? <em>Sigh</em>, so that’s what it was…